mark-baumann/drink-together/README.md

   - [ ] "users"-"username" is unique
   - [ ] "users"-"username" has minlength of 5
 - [ ] Launch screen storyboard animation

+Location:
+- [ ] If the User set the Navigation Property in the Settings to "Never" - than nothing should appear
+- [ ] Push the Location to the Firebase DB
+- [ ]